zwlucb/zwlucb.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "ASU RISE Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "ASU RISE Lab"
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Welcome to the <b>R</b>obotics and <b>I</b>ntelligent <b>S</b>yst<b>E</b>ms Laboratory (<b>RISE</b>) at Arizona State University!
+We work on design and control of advanced robotic systems, including wearable assistive robots, soft robots, and unmanned aerial vehicles.
+Our aim is to design novel structures/mechanisms and intelligent learning/control algorithms for robots to safely and efficiently collaborate with human in dynamic tasks.
+We are part of [The Polytechnic School](https://poly.engineering.asu.edu/) at the [Ira A. Fulton Schools of Engineering](https://engineering.asu.edu/).
+We are also affiliated with the [ASU Robotics Group](https://robotics.asu.edu/).
+The lab is directed by Dr. Wenlong Zhang, an assistant professor of systems engineering at Arizona State University.
 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">